 It’s crucial to pick ergonomic chairs and desks for any education facility.
 Children and young adults are still developing so they need furniture that won’t cause permanent damage to their bodies.
 The plastic school chair of old just won’t cut it.

 Students may need furniture that’s comfortable to sit on for extended periods.
 If so, chairs should be easily adjustable, provide lumbar support and be appropriate to student needs.
 Depending on the style of learning, swivel and wheels could be useful to rearrange the room quickly.

 An ergonomic chair for younger children may look different to a chair for older students.
 Keep in mind the classroom layout, the learning style, and the duration of the activity students are completing.

 Once the learning goals of a classroom are set and learning styles are identified, a classroom can be designed ergonomically.
 Throughout the year, a classroom’s environment can affect student progress.
 Ensure your learning environment is planned with care and attention.

 Experiment with different classroom layouts, seeing which suits your students best.
 Identify what kinds of learners your students are (use the VARK model) and then add engaging elements to the room for each type.
 Create an engaging, inviting, and comfortable space for your students.

 Explore our range of ergonomic computer chairs.

-Classroom decoration is often overlooked because teachers will fill the walls with students’ work anyway.
-However, starting off the school year with blank walls will leave visual learners feeling bored and restless.
+Classroom decoration is often overlooked because teachers fill the walls with students’ work.
+But starting off the school year with blank walls can leave visual learners feeling bored and restless.

 Another ‘decoration’ could be the use of music in the classroom.
 It can create a whole new world for students and be used to stimulate their imaginations.
-Visual aids like projectors and smart whiteboards can also be implemented.
+Visual aids like projectors and smart whiteboards can also be helpful.